privet56/ng2Goodies/cheatsheets/helm/helm4k8s.md

 <link rel="stylesheet" href="_github-markdown.css">

 # Helm for Kubernetes
+	Helm = Package Manager for Kubernetes
 	Kubernetes = k8s = deployments(in pods) & services & ingress
-	A Helm chart defines a group of manifest files
-	Helm = package manager for kubernetes
-	packages called charts stored in one or more repositories Charts contain templatized k8s config
+	A Helm chart defines a group of manifest files packages called charts stored in one or more repositories Charts contain templatized k8s config
+		charts can be local or reachable over HTTP
-	Setup client configuration and install server-side tiller:
+		(often, the charts-directory is bundled into the app code repo) Setup client configuration and install server-side tiller:
 		$ helm init		# possibly with the wait param
 	Check if tiller is available: